Mihai Eminescu, a sober soul

 Nor in Buddha Sakya – Muni,

-I don’t think so, oh, give me peace
+I don’t believe it, oh, give me peace

 And do as you like.